 Here are the latest COVID-19 numbers confirmed Friday in Washington state

-The Washington state Department of Health reported 411 new COVID-19 cases and one death Friday.
+The Washington state Department of Health reported 453 new COVID-19 cases and 11 deaths Friday.

-Statewide totals from the illness caused by the coronavirus are 452,483 and 5,939 deaths.
-Those numbers are up from 452,072 and 5,938 deaths as of Thursday.
-The case total includes 36,968 infections listed as probable.
+Statewide totals from the illness caused by the coronavirus are 455,103 and 5,997 deaths.
+Those numbers are up from 454,650 cases and 5,986 deaths as of Thursday.
+The case total includes 37,416 infections listed as probable.
 DOH revises previous case and death counts daily.

 Washington’s population is estimated at about 7.6 million, according to U.S. Census figures from July 2019.